debbiemarkslab/BEAR/docs/source/usage.rst

 summary statistics from large sequence datasets (which relies on KMC), (2) a python package with tools for building BEAR models in general (which relies on TensorFlow), and (3) scripts for training and evaluating specific example BEAR models.
-To use the package, follow the installation instructions and clone the `package repository`_.
+To use the package, follow the :ref:`installation instructions<Installation>` and clone the `package repository`_.
+To get started with an example dataset, jump to the :ref:`tutorial<Tutorial>`.

 .. _package repository: https://github.com/AlanNawzadAmin/BEAR